Rodrxx-264/OpencodeLauncher/README.md

 The goal is to keep the workflow simple, native, and fast.

-## Requirements

-* macOS
-* Xcode
-* OpenCode installed and available from your shell
-* At least one supported terminal app installed

 Make sure `opencode` works from your terminal before using the launcher:

 ```bash